PJM Glossary

 Demand Bid (Price-Sensitive)

-An hourly bid, expressed in MWh, that may be submitted into the Day-Ahead Energy Market to purchase a certain amount of energy at Day-Ahead LMP only if the Day- Ahead LMP value is less than or equal to the specified bid price.
-Price-sensitive Demand Bids must specify
+An hourly bid, expressed in megawatt-hours, that may be submitted into the Day-Ahead Energy Market to purchase a certain amount of energy at day-ahead locational marginal price only if the day-ahead LMP value is less than or equal to the specified bid price.
+Price-sensitive demand bids must specify hourly quantity, bid price and location (transmission zone, aggregate or single bus).

 Demand Resource